sbmlteam/libsbml/README.txt

 ..................

 libSBML provides built-in facilities for testing itself.
-To run the unit tests, a second library is required, libcheck.
+To run the unit tests, a second library is required, libcheck (version 0.9.2 or higher).
 Check is a very lightweight C unit test framework based on the xUnit framework popularized by Kent Beck and eXtreme Programming.
-Check is quite small and once installed, it consists of only two files: libcheck.a and check.h.
+Check is quite small and once installed, it consists of only two
+files: libcheck.a and check.h.
 To download Check, visit:

   http://check.sf.net/

-Note: Debian users can find Check as a standard add-on package (.deb).
+(Note: Debian users can find Check as a standard add-on package (.deb).
-MacOS X users can find and install Check using the Fink system.
+As of 11 Feb.
+2007, MacOS X users cannot use Fink's version of check because it is an old version, 0.8.x.
+LibSBML needs version 0.9.x.)

 To enable the unit testing facilities in libSBML, add the --with-check flag to the configure command: